By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Humberside airport accident claims.

 - Being the victim of sexual harassment, bullying and overwork.

-For further information about claiming compensation for a workplace injury, or a physical or mental health problem linked to your work click here.
+For further information about claiming compensation for a workplace injury, or a physical or mental health problem linked to your work read our accident at work guide.
 Read on for information specifically dealing with workplace injuries suffered by cargo handlers.

 By performing manual work cargo handlers are the airport staff who are most at risk of suffering an injury, injuries involving handling goods are the most common by a significant margin suffered by airport staff according to RIDDOR.
 Cargo handlers can suffer injuries from falling luggage items, but also injuries relating to lifting heavy objects, such as pulled muscles and hernias, long term back and joint problems.
 The environment and machinery that they work around can also be dangerous.
 Moving machinery can inflict serious or even life changing injuries, oil and fuel used by the aircraft can be hazardous to health and the sound of jet engines can cause hearing loss.